tsbalogun97/Project2-Portfolio/README.md

 <h3>Installation Instructions</h3>
 In the project directory, you can run:

 <h3>npm start</h3>
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

+<h3>npm test</h3>
+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.